Saturday, October 16, 2021

 (Continued from Part One)

 Richards says he woke up in the middle of the night while on the group's second tour of the United States.
 He recorded a primitive version of the now-historic riff on his Philips cassette player before dozing off again.
-On that cassette recording, there are two minutes of guitar strumming before the music stops, then the sound of a pick hitting the floor and "then me snoring for the next forth minutes", Richards explained.
+On that cassette recording, there are two minutes of guitar strumming before the music stops, then the sound of a pick hitting the floor and "then me snoring for the next forty minutes", Richards explained.

 "I never thought it was anything commercial enough to be a single," Richards once said.
 But Jagger saved the song for all-time.
 "I think Keith thought it was a bit basic.
 I don't think he really listened to it properly.
 He was too close to it and just felt it was a silly kind of riff."
 Little did he know that song would change the band's fortunes overnight and change history in the process.